jmon828/SOC-Automation-Lab/Part 5: Integrating Wazuh, TheHive & Shuffle/Part 5: Integrating Wazuh, TheHive & Shuffle.md

 ![image](https://github.com/user-attachments/assets/028b7342-a676-430a-aac8-ce0bb345971a)

-### 5c. adding another organization and creating a new user under that organization
+### 5c.
+Adding another organization and creating a new user under that organization
 By default we only have one organization.
 We can add another by clicking the plus icon on the top left
 ![image](https://github.com/user-attachments/assets/ee303a1d-80e3-485e-9374-cf106af525af)